 Equipment rental vs. personal gear: If you're a beginner, don't have your own gear, or prefer not to transport your own equipment - most operators offer rental gear¹.
 However, it is always recommended to bring your own dive computer and mask - they're lightweight, essential for safety and comfort, and impossible to replace with proper fit in remote locations, specially if you need prescriptive lenses for your mask.

-For detailed destination-specific equipment recommendations, check our Raja Ampat guide and Komodo diving guide.
+For detailed destination-specific equipment recommendations, check our , Komodo diving guide and .

 Black manta ray